-(b) The 2018 preliminary assessed valuation as of January 1, 2018, as provided by WCAD is included solely for purposes of illustration.
-No taxes will be levied on this assessed valuation unless it is certified by WCAD.
+(b) The certified assessed valuation as of January 1, 2018, as provided by WCAD.
 See "TAXING PROCEDURES."

-(c) The estimated assessed valuation as of June 1, 2018, as provided by WCAD is included solely for purposes of illustration.
+(c) The estimated assessed valuation as of May 15, 2018, as provided by WCAD, is included solely for purposes of illustration.

 (d) Includes the Bonds.